cameraui/sdk/go/docs/api/sensor.md

 ## type ObjectModelSpec

 ObjectModelSpec describes an object detection model.
-Only declares input dimensions — the output label set is dynamic and comes from the model itself.
+Only declares input dimensions, the output label set is dynamic and comes from the model itself.

 	type ObjectModelSpec struct {
 	    Input VideoInputSpec `msgpack:"input" json:"input"` // Required input frame dimensions and pixel format